- Girona Food Guide

 - Visit the Dali Triangle and Cadaqués on a day trip from Girona.

 Hungry for more Catalan food?
-Check out our article on the five ways to eat in Barcelona.
+Check out our article on about the seven awesome Barcelona experiences for food travelers

 If you like taking food tours around the world, check out our favorites food tours for inspiration.